ftannenbaum/TA/README.md

 7/25 update:

-Used "Xiao_Mic_Freq_UsedforEI" code to gather data on Edge Impulse.
+Used XiaoMic_Freq_UsedforEI.ino code to gather data on Edge Impulse.
 Data was only collected for 75% blockage and 0% blockage to make it easier to distinguish as opposed to using 25% and 50%.
 Accuracy was 55% and the Arduino zip library was downloaded: [ei-freq_test-arduino-1.0.1.zip](https://github.com/ftannenbaum/TA/files/9183898/ei-freq_test-arduino-1.0.1.zip).

-Note: XIAO-motion has the library for the left-right and up-down classifications as well as the corresponding written code to call upon the library.
+Note: XIAO-motion.ino has the library for the left-right and up-down classifications as well as the corresponding written code to call upon the library.